 When you own cryptocurrencies, what you really own is a “private key”, a critical piece of information used to authorize outgoing transactions on the blockchain network.
 Whoever has the knowledge of this key can spend the associated funds.

-If your private keys are stolen or misplaced, or if you store them on a device that crashes, there is no bank or institution to issue a backup or a replacement: you lose access to your crypto.
+If your private keys are stolen or misplaced, or if you store them on a device that crashes, there is no bank or institution to back you up or give you a replacement: you lose access to your crypto.

-Owning your private keys gives you much more power and control, but it also comes with the needs of taking care of their security.
+Owning your private keys gives you much more power and control, but it also comes with the needs to take care of their security.
 Many tools are available to manage your keys, usually called “wallets”, but not all of them are secure.
-There are 4 different type of wallets you could use to manage your assets:
+There are 4 different types of wallets you could use to manage your assets:

 The biggest advantage of online wallets is that they are easily accessible from any computer or other device with an internet connection.

 Unfortunately, since a software wallet is installed on your PC or smartphone, it is still connected to the internet which exposes your private keys to hackers.
 So although the private key seems to be concealed – you never really know who might have accessed it covertly via your connection.
 This is not the point of a wallet!